FREQUENTLY ASKED QUESTIONS

 11. What materials are provided for the course?

-The candidates will receive 1) printed course materials 2) CD-Rom of the materials 3) Materials also uploaded in the Website.
+The candidates will receive 1) printed course materials 2) Materials is also uploaded in the Website.

 12. When are the examinations held?

 The examinations are generally held on Saturday and Sunday in the month of April at seven centres - Hyderabad, Bangalore, Mumbai, Delhi, Pune, Chennai & Ahmedabad.
 The exact dates will be notified in the month of February.

 13. What is the alternate, if the candidate is not able to write the Main exams?